thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/config.md

   </tbody>
 </table>

-#### Logging

-#### thingsboard-mqtt-broker.conf

-The configuration file for the startup script.
-Contains Java options and classpath related parameters.

 #### logback.xml

 The configuration file for logging.
 Allows controlling the log level, the size of log files and the total size/volume of logs.